Healthy Homes Assessment Upper Hutt

 Draught Stopping Upper Hutt

-Draughts are a major cause of lower temperatures in houses.
-A cold house costs more to heat, which results in wasting energy and resulting in higher bills.
+Draughts are a major cause of dropping temperatures within homes.
+A humid house is more expensive to heat, which means wasting energy and incurring higher costs.

-There is no require to block holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the building as the household heats and cools, so that they can still be opened and closed rather instead of being stuck.
-We will test every window and door during an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps which are part of the building.
+For instance, small gaps around doors and windows could be required to allow for movement within the structure when the household heats and cools, so that they are able to be opened and closed rather than sticking.
+We will check every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections